You know them.

 Energy Blend - for that nothing in the tank feeling, no motivation, no enthusiasm, I just need a rocket under my butt kinda feeling ;)

-Self Love - for second guessing yourself, for negative thoughts about how you look and act and going into a negative pity party for one
+Self Love - for second guessing yourself, for negative thoughts about how you look and act and heading into a negative pity party for one

-These blends can be bought separately HERE or if you would like all four of them on hand, I have made up a discounted pack containing these popular blends.
-It is called the 'Looking After Yourself Pack' which you can purchase HERE
+I have made up a discounted pack containing these 4 popular blends called the 'Looking After Yourself Pack'.

-Well I hope you have some ideas on how to tackle and lessen those hard days that are, no matter what, inevitable...but they needn't be as bad as we let them.
+Well I hope you have some ideas on how to tackle and lessen those hard days that are, no matter what, inevitable and that we can always do the things that help us turn them around.

 Yours in health,